D. E. Shaw & Co.

 D. E. Shaw & Co., L.P. is a multinational investment management firm founded in 1988 by David E. Shaw and based in New York City.
-The company is known for developing complicated mathematical models and computer programs to exploit anomalies in financial markets.
+The company is known for developing mathematical models and computer programs to exploit anomalies in financial markets.
 As of 2025, D. E. Shaw has $65 billion in assets under management, including alternative investments and long strategies.

 Since 2020, the firm has had consecutive years of legal issues, including being held liable for defaming a former employee and being charged by the Securities and Exchange Commission for violating whistleblower protection laws.

 History

 1988–1996: Founding and early years

 The company was founded by David E. Shaw, a former Columbia University computer science professor with a PhD from Stanford University.
 D. E. Shaw began investing in June 1989, having secured $28 million in capital from Donald Sussman's Paloma Partners and several private investors.
 The company carefully protected its proprietary trading algorithms.
 Many of its early employees were scientists, mathematicians, and computer programmers.

 In 1994, the company's net return was 26 percent.
 It managed several hundred million dollars in "market-neutral strategies, including statistical arbitrage, Japanese warrant arbitrage, convertible-bond arbitrage and fixed-income trading."
 Its non-hedge fund activities in the mid-90s included setting up a broker-dealer subsidiary, founding the email provider Juno Online Services, launching an online banking and brokerage firm, and opening an office in India focused on developing software and systems to support the company's trading operations and online businesses.